-Fast forward to age 16, where I subscribed to a forum simply called The Star Wars RP.
-I didn’t care too much about the theme, I was just looking for a place to share my hobby with other people.
+Fast forward to age 16, where I subscribed to a forum-based role-playing game, akin to an online video game, except we wrote everything down in prose, meaning the graphics could be as spectacular as our imagination allowed.
+But really, I was just looking for a place to share my hobby with other people.
 And to be honest, it was on this forum where I learned writing techniques, wrote stories with others, and received and provided feedback on the writing.
 This collaborative environment gave my hobby another boost.
 For the first time people told me I was on to something.
 That my writing was more than just a forum post describing the actions of my characters.
 I started to experiment with different styles and voices.
 A simple game developed into a true love for the craft, and before long I began to dream of my own original work.

 When I was 17, I devised the Known World of Ara’Delva, my own fantastical universe, inhabited by desperadoes fighting magicians against a Spaghetti Western backdrop.
 (To this day I gladly keep returning to it, adding to it, expanding it.)
 And as I continued to grow up, the passion for storytelling blossomed into a lifelong romance, a marriage.
 Something that wakes me in the middle of the night, and makes me reach for my notebook to scribble down thoughts, fueling my dreams as I go back to sleep.
 Something that gets me up the next day to work on my manuscripts, and get new publications out.
 Something that drove me to apply for final editor at this magazine, and now drives me to write these essays.